madeleine-lloyd-davies/madeleine-lloyd-davies/README.md

 - **Improv**: After years of auditioning, I made it onto a UCB house time in time to do just one show before the theater shut down from COVID.
 That *must* be some kind of record.
 - **Sewing**: I enjoy making garments and quilts.
 Sewing patterns are just algorithms, baby!
 - **Reading**: My book club has been going strong since 2015 and is on our 67th book.
 Why yes, I do track them in a spreadsheet.
 - **WNBA**: L!
 I!
 B!
 E!
 R!
 T!
 Y!
 NEW YORK LIBERTY!
-Important for you to know: I am a two time winner of my WNBA fantasy draft.
+Important for you to know: I am a two time winner of my WNBA fantasy league.